tqre/devops/README.md

 1. Deploy VM instance to cloud with cloud-API scripts
 - deploy/deploy_server.py

-2. Provision server with GitLab using ansible
+2. Provision server with GitLab using Ansible
 - provision/install_gitlab.yml

-3. Browse to the public IP of the server and set up root password
+3. Configure GitLab via browser interface
-- wait, what?
+- set up users and passwords, import SELinux repo for CI/CD construction

-4. Backup (TODO)
+4. Backups
 - even though the server can be trashed and created anew within few minutes, backing up the content is essential